 Phishing is still the number one way attackers get in

 Year after year, the same finding shows up in breach reports: phishing is the most common way attackers gain their first foothold.
 Not zero-day exploits, not exotic malware — a convincing email and a busy person.
+Understanding why it works, the forms it now takes, and what actually moves the needle is one of the highest-return things a business can do for its security.

 Why phishing keeps working